HACManchester/Tools.Shapeoko2/MkDocs/Docs/Maintenance/Grbl-Settings.md

 ### Settings unique to this device

-First one setting that's different for the g-sheild is the one that inverts the step pins
+First one setting that's different for the g-shield is the one that inverts the step pins
 ```
 $2=252 (step port invert mask:11111100)
 ```